Murder of Joana Cipriano: Comparison to McCann case

 The village of Figueira is only eleven kilometers from Praia da Luz, where Madeleine McCann disappeared on 3 May 2007.
-In both cases the mothers launched campaigns to find their daughters and in both cases the local PJ investigated the possibility that the mothers had killed their daughters.
+In both cases the mothers launched campaigns to find their daughters, and in both cases the local PJ investigated the possibility that the mothers had killed their daughters.

-A child protection specialist, Mark Williams-Thomas, who believes that Joana's and Madeleine's disappearances are related, said that the disappearance of two children unknown to each other within in a seven-mile radius over a period of four years would be a huge coincidence, especially considering that Portugal is a small country with few abductions.
+A child-protection specialist, Mark Williams-Thomas, who believes that Joana's and Madeleine's disappearances are related, said that the disappearance of two children unknown to each other within a seven-mile radius over a period of three years would be a huge coincidence, especially considering that Portugal is a small country with few abductions.
 Before Joana's disappearance, the previous first-degree murder of a child in the Algarve region was in November 1990 and involved a British girl, nine-year-old Rachel Charles, who was abducted and murdered in Albufeira.
 Her body was found three days later; a British mechanic and friend of the family, Michael Cook, was arrested and convicted.
 Leandro Silva, Leonor's common-law husband, said in 2007 that "the only difference between the McCanns and us is that we don't have money."